sablikj/librar-ist/README.md

 * The map can be dragged around to show more libraries.
 * Show placeholder images when user is on the metered connection
 * The book search screen allows users to see the full list of books ever donated to any library managed from within the App and to filter it down with a text search
+* When a user searches for books using a search filter, search results can be downloaded only as scrolling requires
 * The user should be able to center the map on their current location at the press of a button.
 * A button to enable/ disable notifications of when the book becomes available in one of the user’s favorite libraries
 * A list of libraries where the book is available indicating how far away they are and sorted by this distance